vulptex1234/esp32-networksys/README.md

 Normalize battery and number of connectable nodes.

 Reading battery and number of connectable nodes from 'node_data.csv', normalize these 2 parameters.
-Then, write the normalized data to 'normalized_node_data.csv'
+Then, write the normalized data to 'normalized_node_data.csv'.

 ### extract_from_csv()
 extract_from_csv() extracts 2 values from 'normalized_node_data.csv' and call sim_score().